google/WebFundamentals/src/content/en/billions.markdown

     </div>
     <div class="mdl-cell mdl-cell--6-col mdl-cell--4-col-tablet">
       <h3>Transactions &amp; monetization: think global</h3>
       <p>Payment systems are inaccessible for many people on the web.
-Many users globally <a href="http://datatopics.worldbank.org/financialinclusion/country/india" title="World Bank report for India">don't have bank accounts and don't use credit cards</a> (<a href="https://www.economist.com/news/united-states/21663262-why-low-income-americans-often-have-pay-more-its-expensive-be-poor" title="Economist article about poverty in the US"> including 8% of US households</a>).
+Many users globally <a href="http://datatopics.worldbank.org/financialinclusion/country/india" title="World Bank report for India">don't have bank accounts and don't use credit cards</a> — <a href="https://www.economist.com/news/united-states/21663262-why-low-income-americans-often-have-pay-more-its-expensive-be-poor" title="Economist article about poverty in the US"> including 8% of US households</a>.
 Many payment systems don't work well on small viewports or with unreliable connectivity.</p>
       <ul>
         <li><a href=".">Design for multiple monetization options — including local banking, net banking and Cash On Delivery (COD)</a></li>
         <li><a href=".">Streamline forms to cope with small screens</a></li>